TommNum/AiWendy/game-starter/README.md

    - Check the logs for detailed error messages
    - Run the worker functionality test to verify initialization
    - Ensure all required environment variables are set

+### Railway Deployment Issues

+1. **Database Connection Errors**:
+   - Verify that the `DATABASE_URL` environment variable is set correctly in Railway
+   - Check if the PostgreSQL database is properly provisioned
+   - Check the application logs for database connection errors

+2. **Deployment Failures**:
+   - Check the build logs in Railway for errors
+   - Verify that all required environment variables are set in Railway
+   - Make sure the Dockerfile is correctly configured

+3. **Performance Issues**:
+   - Consider upgrading your Railway plan if you're experiencing resource constraints
+   - Monitor database usage and consider optimizing queries or adding indexes

 ## License